andoma/movian/docs/plugins.md

 #### paginator

-If this property is assigned a function, that function will be invoked when Showtime wants more items appended to the data model for, so called, paginated loading.
+If a function is assigned to this property, that function will be invoked when Showtime wants more items appended to the data model for, so called, paginated loading.
 If this property is not set Showtime will assume that the plugin populates the entire model during the initial page load.

 ### Functions